newhuo-tech/hk-docs_rm/source/index.html.md

 ---
-title: Huobi API Reference v1.0
+title: New Huo API Reference v1.0

 language_tabs: # must be one of https://git.io/vQNgJ
   - json

 toc_footers:
-  - <a href='https://www.huobi.pro/apikey/'>Sign Up for a Huobi API key </a>
+  - <a href='https://www.huobi.pro/apikey/'>Sign Up for a New Huo API key </a>
   - Login is required for creating an API key

 includes: